 - K1.
-Demonstrate knowledge and understanding of a broad range of mathematics and statistics (M). - K2.
-Demonstrate an understanding that mathematics and statistics are developing subjects with widespread applications. - K3.
+Demonstrate knowledge and understanding of a broad range of mathematics and statistics, including within a research context (M). - K2.
+Demonstrate an understanding that mathematics and statistics are developing subjects with widespread applications in a variety of areas, some of which are at, or are informed by, the forefront of the discipline. - K3.
 Construct and analyse mathematical and statistical models of real-world phenomena, and assess their utility (M). - K4.
 Demonstrate an understanding of the need for rigour within mathematics (M). - K5.
 Demonstrate an appreciation of the need for a theoretical underpinning to support statistical applications (M). - K6.
 Evaluate, select, and implement appropriate numerical techniques for a range of problems (M).